kylejohnston/today/README.md

 ## Getting Started

-### Prerequisites and Main Dependencies

-* No packages to install, no build step, simple.

 ### Installation

-* No dependencies
+* No packages to install, no build step, no dependencies.
+Simple.

 ## Usage